Paul Inouye

 Key Learnings:

-• Enjoy the now – It is very easy as an entrepreneur to be thinking 5-10 years out about your strategy, business plans, etc. But if you’re not enjoying it ‘in the now”, is it all worth it?
-I really enjoy all that I am doing and I love sharing these strategies with other business owners.
+• Enjoy the now – It is very easy to be thinking 5-10 years out about your strategy, business plans, etc. But if you’re not enjoying it ‘in the now”, is it all worth it? .

 • Do not be afraid to fail.
-Every great entrepreneur learns from their mistakes and comes back even better having learned from the pain.
+Every professional learns from their mistakes and comes back even better having learned from the pain.

 • Find a mentor to gain a new perspective.